-Due to a political conspiracy, an innocent man is sent to death row and his only hope is his brother who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them from the inside out.
+Due to a political conspiracy, an innocent man is sent to death row and his only hope is his brother, who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them out, from the inside out.

 Life is laid bare as a group of plane crash survivors find themselves stranded on a remote Pacific island.
 The trauma of the crash soon becomes overshadowed by the island itself, where unseen creatures stalk the jungle, paranormal happenings abound and astonishing coincidences reveal themselves.
 In this unique environment emotions swell as the survivors battle their inner and outer demons, and strive to live together - so that they won't die alone.
 Written by

 256 of 384 people found this review helpful.